anudeepkasturi/SheetMusicApp/README.md

   Users will soon be able to add key signatures to the staff and the song will be adjusted accordingly.
 In addition to that, users can create sheets for different instruments by changing the clef.

-### Ekho: Take a recording and convert it to sheet music
+### Echo: Take a recording and convert it to sheet music

   The main goal of this application is to convert recordings of a single instrument (e.g. a piano solo) into sheet music.